Reaching diffraction-limited localization with coherent PTAs: Introduction

+where $r$ is the pulsar distance and $\lambda_{\rm GW}$ is the gravitational wavelength.
+We consider a PTA with an SNR of 10 (which we will later motivate as the current signal strength seen by PTAs if the signal were primarily due to a single bright source).
 Here, SNR refers to the detection level of the source in the matched-filter map (not the SNR of the timing residuals).
-For a PTA with an SNR of 10 (which we will later motivate as the current signal strength seen by PTAs if the signal were primarily due to a single bright source), a reference pulsar distance of $\sim 100~{\rm pc}$, and a gravitational wavelength of $1~{\rm pc}$, the diffraction limit is approximately $\delta \theta_{\rm diff} = 2$ arcmin, which corresponds to a fraction of the sky of roughly $10^{-7}$.
-As many pulsars are a kiloparsec or more away, the actual resolution will be higher.
+For a reference pulsar distance of $\sim 300~{\rm pc}$, and a gravitational wavelength of $1~{\rm pc}$, the diffraction limited localization is approximately $\delta \theta_{\mathrm{diff}} \times (1/\mathrm{SNR}) = 1$ arcmin, which corresponds to a fraction of the sky of roughly $10^{-8}$.
+As many pulsars are a kiloparsec or more away, the actual resolution may be higher.
 Estimates of the total number of sources emitting GWs in the $10^{-7}$--$10^{-9}~{\rm Hz}$ range are at most $\sim 10^{6}$~\citep{Sesana}.
-Thus, it is unlikely that an astrophysical background will ever be in the so-called confusion limit of a diffraction limited coherent PTA.
-However, achieving this hypothetical resolution limit will require a full inclusion of pulsar distance information in PTA analyses.
+Thus, it is unlikely that an astrophysical background will be in the so-called confusion limit of a diffraction limited coherent PTA.
+However, achieving this hypothetical resolution limit will require a full, phase informed inclusion of pulsar distance information in PTA analyses.